Ferdinand I, Holy Roman Emperor: Administration of Royal Hungary, Bohemia, and Croatia

-In 1547 the Bohemian Estates rebelled against Ferdinand after he had ordered the Bohemian army to move against the German Protestants.
+In 1547, the Bohemian Estates rebelled against Ferdinand after he had ordered the Bohemian army to move against the German Protestants.
 After suppressing the revolt, he retaliated by limiting the privileges of Bohemian cities and inserting a new bureaucracy of royal officials to control urban authorities.

 Ferdinand was a supporter of the Counter-Reformation and helped lead the Catholic response against what he saw as the heretical tide of Protestantism.
 For example, in 1551 he invited the Jesuits to Vienna and in 1556 to Prague.
-Finally, in 1561 Ferdinand revived the Archdiocese of Prague, which had been previously liquidated due to the success of the Protestants.
+Finally, in 1561, Ferdinand revived the Archdiocese of Prague, which had been previously liquidated due to the success of the Protestants.

-After the Ottoman invasion of Hungary the traditional Hungarian coronation city Székesfehérvár came under Ottoman occupation.
-Thus, in 1536 the Hungarian Diet decided that a new place for coronation of the king as well as a meeting place for the Diet itself would be set in Pressburg.
+After the Ottoman invasion of Hungary, the traditional Hungarian coronation city Székesfehérvár came under Ottoman occupation.
+Thus, in 1536, the Hungarian Diet decided that a new place for the coronation of the king, as well as a meeting place for the Diet itself, would be set in Pressburg.
 Ferdinand proposed that the Hungarian and Bohemian diets should convene and hold debates together with the Austrian estates, but all parties refused such an innovation.

 In Hungary, the monarchy remained elective until 1627 (with Habsburgs' female inheritance rights being acknowledged in 1723), although the kings that followed Ferdinand would always be Habsburgs.

-A rudimentary union between Austria, Hungary and Bohemia was formed though, on the basis of common legal status.
+A rudimentary union between Austria, Hungary and Bohemia was formed, though, on the basis of common legal status.
 Ferdinand had an interest in keeping Bohemia separate from imperial jurisdiction and making the connection between Bohemia and the empire looser (Bohemia did not have to pay taxes to the empire).
 As he gained the rights of an Imperial prince-elector as king of Bohemia, he was able to give Bohemia (as well as associated territories such as Upper and Lower Lusatia, Silesia and Moravia) the same privileged status as Austria, therefore affirming his superior position in the empire.